 As soon as friends and new acquaintances learn of your passion for classic cars all kinds of tenuous conversation making references such as “That old boy down the road has one” or “My brother’s uncle used to pick us up from school in one” come to the surface.
 However, I tend to continue to conversation and enquire politely lest it be a long lost D-Type but quite often it ends up being a 1994 Honda Civic.

-On this one occasion however my ears pricked up when talking to a friend who lives in Wiltshire; “There’s a group of guys building old Le Mans cars in a shed down the road” my friend proudly announced.
-At this point the story fell flat because frustratingly that was all the information she had.
+On this one occasion however, my ears pricked up when talking to a friend who lives in Wiltshire; “There’s a group of guys building old Le Mans cars in a shed down the road” my friend proudly announced.
+At this point, the story fell flat because frustratingly that was all the information she had.
 Anyway after a quick google and bit of Instagram stalking I happened upon a company by the name of Grandstand Coachworks.
-Even to the casual observer this was no back yard shed operation.
+Even to the casual observer, this was no back yard shed operation.
 They’d been showcasing a repaint in their workshops of what appeared to be an Aston Martin DB3S (amongst other Superleggera bodied exotica).
-Inquisitive I picked up the phone and had a chat with the manager Kelvin Cobb who filled me in on the back story of the car and invited me down to see it in the flesh.
+Inquisitive I picked up the phone and had a chat, they kindly filled me in on the back story of the car and invited me down to see it in the flesh.

 The story goes that fifties sports car racer and Aston aficionado Bill Monk setup a small company reproducing DB3S replicas.
 The owners of Grandstand had an existing relationship with Bill so when Mr Monk decided to hang up his plug spanner after many successful years, Grandstand became the proud owner of the very last car that Bill produced along with all of the jigs, moulds and tooling etc.

 Fast forward many many hours of fettling and development and as I drive slowly along the gravel drive to the main workshop I see sat before me in resplendent and iconic Aston Martin green what appears to be a DB3S.